 To compare the distance range of the models in our test, we had the same tester take each of the bikes out in their highest support setting and do laps on a very steep paved hill until the batteries ran down from fully charged to completely dead.
 When we finished, we recorded the distance and vertical gain that each model was able to complete and easily and objectively determined our winner.

 Specialized upped the ante with their 2020 Turbo Levo Comp by giving it a 700Wh battery.
 This larger battery fits into the same amount of space as the 500Wh battery in the '19 model while adding only 2 lbs to the overall weight.
-The Levo has approximately 40% more battery storage than the competition, so it came as no surprise that it blew the doors off all of them in the range test.
+The Levo has approximately 40% more battery storage than models with 500Wh batteries, so it came as no surprise that it bested all of them in the range test.
 Our tester rode the Levo 29.6 miles and 6,140 vertical feet during our standardized testing.
+The 2021 Trek Rail 9.7 comes with a 625Wh battery.
+Despite having over 10% less battery storage than the Levo, the Rail went nearly as far in our test at 28.95 miles and 5,967 vertical feet.
+We were very impressed.
 The other outlier in this comparison is the Bulls E-Stream with a 650Wh battery.
 We were not able to test the Bulls directly against the other competitors, but we did notice that you can ride it significantly farther than most of them.
 During one of our test rides, we rode the Bulls 24 trail miles and 4,500 vertical feet, and the battery still wasn't depleted.
 More battery storage equals longer rides; it's just that simple.

-Among the bikes we tested with 500 or 504Wh batteries, the Rocky Mountain took the win by traveling 20 miles and 4,297 vertical feet.
-It is worth mentioning that our tester felt that he worked a little harder while range testing the Rocky Mountain than the other bikes we tested.
-The Giant wasn't far behind at 19.02 miles and 4,000 vertical feet, and the YT Decoy almost tied that with 19.01 miles and 4,039 vertical feet.
-The Ghost Hybride SL AMR was one of the least impressive with a range of just 16.75 miles and 3,559 vertical feet.
-The Commencal Meta Power didn't exactly impress us with its range either, coming in dead last with 16 miles and 3,350 vertical feet.
+Among the bikes we tested with 500 or 504Wh batteries, the Giant was the winner at 19.02 miles and 4,000 vertical feet, and the YT Decoy almost tied that with 19.01 miles and 4,039 vertical feet.
+The Commencal Meta Power didn't exactly impress us with its range, coming in dead last with 16 miles and 3,350 vertical feet.